Bynder/gathercontent-gatsby-source-gathercontent/demo/README.md

 2. Create a GatherContent API Key by following these [instructions](https://docs.gathercontent.com/reference#authentication).

-3. Every GatherContent account has a set of examples projects.
+3. Every GatherContent account comes with a set of examples projects.
 This demo works with a specific example project named "Course records (headless CMS example)".
-You'll need the project id, and you can find it in the settings for that project.
+You'll need the project id, which you can find in the project settings.

-If you don't have this our support [contact us](https://gathercontent.com), and we'll add it to your account
+If you can't find this project on your account then our [support team](https://gathercontent.com) can help.

 ## Config